 Before considering outside play, it is essential to know your rabbit.
 I have one bunny that was dumped outside during inclement weather and when I rescued her she was in a yard that had 2 large dogs.
-After two years she feels safe and secure in my home so I would not consider taking her outside.
-Rabbits are very intelligent and can remember past traumas.
+Rabbits are very intelligent and have great memories.
+Unfortunately this means they also carry past trauma’s.
+After two years of finally she feeling safe and secure in my home.
+I would not even consider taking her outside as this could reignite her fear and trauma that she previously experienced.

 The Pros of Going Outside

-Taking your bunny outside in a safe and supervised manner can offer physical and mental benefits.
+Taking your rabbit outside in a safe and supervised manner can offer physical and mental benefits.

-Exercise and Enrichment: Bunnies need exercise and mental stimulation to stay healthy and happy.
+Exercise and Enrichment: Rabbits need exercise and mental stimulation to stay healthy and happy.
 Outdoor playtime allows them to explore new environments while stretching their legs.
 They can explore new scents, textures, and sights which is important for their physical and mental well-being.
-Bring out some of your buns favorite enriching toys for them to play with!
+Creating an enriching rabbit garden with edible plants, a digging box, hideaways and tunnels can offer them hours of entertainment.

 Fresh Air and Sunlight: Exposure to fresh air and natural sunlight can be beneficial for your rabbit’s well-being.
-Sunlight helps with vitamin D production (many indoor rabbits are deficient in this vitamin) which is important for your bunny’s bone health.
+Sunlight helps with vitamin D production (many indoor rabbits are deficient in this vitamin) which is important for bone health.
 It also helps regulate their sleep-wake cycle .
-Fresh air is good for your bunny’s respiratory health.
-It can help prevent a buildup of odors and ammonia in their living space.
+Fresh air is good for their respiratory health.

 Bonding: Spending time with your rabbit outdoors can help strengthen the bond between the two of you.
 It’s an opportunity for you to interact with your rabbit in a different environment.

-Change of Scenery: Offering a change of scenery by taking your bunny outside can prevent boredom and monotony.
+Change of Scenery: Offering a change of scenery by taking your rabbit outside can prevent boredom and monotony.
 Bunnies enjoy exploring different environments and may find new sights, sounds, and smells stimulating.

 Natural Behavior: Rabbits are instinctually outdoor animals so being outside can allow them to express some of their natural behaviors like digging, grazing, and exploring, which can be enriching for them.